A frequently asked question I receive from my couples planning their Wairarapa wedding is "how long do we need a wedding photographer for?".

 What will happen at your reception?

-Will you be announced to your guests as husband and wife?
+Will you be announced to your guests as you enter the venue?

 Will there be food served at tables over three courses or will everyone help themselves from food trucks?
 Are you having a cocktail style function with canapes, mingling and champagne?
 Will there be a gourmet picnic served from baskets overlooking the ocean?
 Discuss with your caterer the timings they have for your reception.
 It's important you are aware of your caterers requirements regarding time as they want to provide the freshest and hottest/coldest food (and drinks!) for you.